 In terms of BCRs, we report two types of modelling results in the tables below and in the individual chapters that follow.
-The first type consists of results arising from eight models developed by the reserachers of the current report (see Annex 1 for further details).
+The first type consists of results arising from eight models developed by the authors of the current report (see Annex 1 for further details).
 In many cases, these models build upon and extend earlier models developed in conjunction with colleagues, especially from UNFPA, WHO and UNICEF in previous studies.
+We wish to acknowledge the contributions made by these various co-authors of earlier papers and the role of the agencies, especially UNFPA, which commissioned and, in part, funded these studies.
+Table 1.2 provides a summary of the development history of these eight models and subsequent chapters of this report provide further details.